starship/starship/docs/config/README.md

 ## Username

-The `username` module shows active user's username.
+The `username` module shows the active user's username.
 The module will be shown if any of the following conditions are met:

 - The current user is root/admin